On partial information retrieval: the unconstrained 100 prisoner problem: Future directions: rigged search games, storage strategies and memory

 In this paper we discussed a multitude of inequivalent strategies to approach the unconstrained 100 prisoner problem, or PSG.
 Of course, any optimal retrieval process must clearly depend on the storage processes preceding it.
 Here, we analyzed the case of storage strategy in which $n$ keys are randomly distributed in $N$ boxes of capacity $0$ or $1$ (each box can contain at most one key) and show that all classes of strategies (except the key strategy with fixed initial conditions, $D=0$ and $n=N$) will achieve performances comparable, or converging to, the random strategy performances.
 However, as it turns out the key-strategy itself is not much more efficient than the random strategy, as it is easy to verify by computing the efficiency of a perfect God-strategy (see footnote $3$), $\eta \sim 5.6$.
 As expected, these results indicate that classical retrieval strategies for the unconstrained problem cannot improve by much the random strategy efficiency, since the storing process was fixed to be random.

 On the other hand, the quantum (constrained) variant of the locker puzzle \cite{DB} has been shown to be trivial, as it allows for maximum winners with $100\%$ chances in all fair games for $a\ge \tfrac{\pi}{4}\sqrt{N}$.
-It is not difficult to understand how neither the classical nor the quantum variant of this search game are fit to accurately describe memory retrieval processes in living organisms, but instead they constitute the two extreme mathematical abstractions of realistic memory retrieval processes.
-Natural organisms endowed with memory certainly do not store information in random fashion nor do they retrieve them randomly, and are most likely not constrained, at least at the collective level, by quantum mechanical rules.
+Based on recent discoveries \cite{memory1}, it would seem that neither the classical nor the quantum variant of this search game are fit to accurately describe memory retrieval processes in living organisms, but instead they constitute the two extreme mathematical abstractions of realistic memory retrieval processes.
+Natural organisms endowed with memory certainly do not store information in random fashion nor do they retrieve them randomly, and are most likely not constrained by quantum mechanical rules, at least at the collective level.
 Rather, the storage follows specific patterns, and consequently the same happens during retrieval processes.
-Furthermore, in various circumstances, memory retrieval processes are facilitated by external (or internal) cues, which allow for the right neuronal connection to be turned on, producing memory recall.
+Furthermore, in various circumstances, memory retrieval processes are facilitated by external (or internal) cues (see for instance \cite{memory2}), which allow for the right neuronal connection to be turned on, producing memory recall.

 The goal of this paper was to pave the way for the mathematically rigorous but biology-driven analysis of memory in living organism, animate or inanimate.
 Of course, to describe accurately biological memory processes one would need to consider further extensions or modifications of the PSG.
 For instance, crucial to resolve is the equivalent problem posed on storing strategies: given a fixed retrieval strategy, what is the storing strategy which optimizes the probability of (partial) information retrieval?
 Alternatively, is there a storing strategy which optimizes the probability of (partial) information retrieval, regardless of the retrieval strategy?